Where are you?

 She thinks of the boy and how he reminds her of the sunshine, of the pool, of summer.
 His hair the color of fresh soil, falling over his eyes and constantly having to be brushed away.
 His eyes, a bright, sky blue, reminding her of rain.

 They're so similar to each other, yet so different at the same time.
 Books and school.
 That's what they're mostly known for.
-But he never drew attention to himself (he still doesn't) and was often forgotten when put with his friends.
+But he never draws attention to himself (he still doesn't) and is often forgotten when put with his friends.
 She is the best friend of the town hero, the one who saved them all.
 She is never brushed off as just another student.
 The dew glistens around her, dampens her chocolate curls, so much like the shade of his hair.

 I'm still waiting.

 Summer is supposed to be fun, warm and inviting, pleasant.
 But sometimes it is harsh, the burning heat rippling through the air and making the days nearly unbearable.
 She hates wondering about the season, but she contemplates it anyway.
 Summer, like winter, is one of those subjects that you can't help but wonder about.